What is Considered Driving at an Excessive Rate of Speed?

 Because speeding statutes do not require a showing of criminal intent, the evidence must only show that the motorist’s driving at the excessive speed was voluntary.
 (Excessive speed would be “involuntary,” for instance, if caused by a sudden mechanical malfunction.)
 Also, it is unnecessary to show intentional disregard of the safety of others or recklessness where a motorist is charged with the offense of driving at a speed greater than is reasonable and prudent under the circumstances.

 Some jurisdictions may allow a “legal justification” defense in a speeding case.
-Legal justification may include self-defense, defense of others, entrapment, coercion, necessity, or emergency.
+Legal justification may include:

 In the prosecution of a speeding offense, the state must prove the motorist’s guilt beyond a reasonable doubt.
 In states, such as New York, which uses an administrative adjudication procedure, the burden of proof is the less stringent clear and convincing standard.
 Because the offense is considered “criminal” or at least “quasi-criminal,” the motorist has certain constitutional rights.
 For instance, a motorist has a right to notice of the charges; a simple traffic information would be sufficient for notice purposes.
 Also, the usual road side questioning of a motorist stopped for speeding does not constitute a custodial interrogation qualifying for Miranda warnings.
 Other constitutional rights are not afforded the accused motorist such as the right to the assignment of counsel or the right to trial by jury.